tmich1997/sql-murder-mystery/murder-mystery-solution-walkthrough.md

     <h2>Where Queries Unveil the Mysteries</h2>
 </div>

+#### There's been a murder in Savannah!
+Sorry, couldn't help myself with the Office reference.
+Let's start again.

-#### There has been a murder in SQL City, and it is up to you to solve it.
+#### There's been a murder in SQL City and it is up to you to solve it.
 All you have is your hours of watching Sherlock Holmes and SQL querying skills.

-#### I was introduced to SQL last year
+#### I was introduced to SQL last year and one of the things that really got me to use SQL was solving a murder mystery.
+Even though I did it last year, my laptop was wiped and I lost the SQL murder mystery database.
+As an anlayst using SQL is the bare minimum and I wanted to start of my SQL advancement journey in 2024 with solving a murder mystery.

+## To Get Started
+**- The Murder Mystery Database**: This is an SQLite database that contains all the data you will need to work with.
+The database and other material that you need can be found on this [GitHub Repo](https://github.com/NUKnightLab/sql-mysteries/tree/master?tab=readme-ov-file).
+**- An SQLite Environment**: You can use DBeaver, which is an open source database tool that supports different flavour of SQL like SQLite.
+I personally ended up using SQLite Studio, as it natively supports SQLite and for this exercise thats all I need.

+## Who is the Murderer?
+#### The database has a total of 9-tables:
+**- crime_scene_report**
+**- crime_scene_report**
+**- crime_scene_report**
+**- crime_scene_report**